MyPure/litjson-support-set/README.md

 Add JsonIgnore attribute.

-Let property do not serialize if can't write.
+Let property do not serialize if it's readonly.

 LitJSON
 =======